nuuuwan/news_lk3_data/README.md

 The preferential vote results of the Ratnapura District in the 2024 General Election have been released.

-NPP’s Shantha Padmakumara has polled the highest number of preferential votes in the Ratnapura District while NPP’s S. Pradeep has received the second highest preference votes in the district.
+NPP’s Shantha Padmakumara has polled the highest number of preferential votes in the Ratnapura District while NPP’s S. Pradeep has receiveid the second highest preference votes in the district.

 Heshan Withanage has managed to secure the highest number of preference votes for the SJB in the district.